MicrosoftDocs/azure-docs/articles/sql-database/sql-database-implement-geo-distributed-database.md

 ## Install Java software

-The steps in this section assume that you are familiar with developing using Java and are new to working with Azure SQL Database.
+The steps in this section assume that you are familiar with developing using Java and are new to working with Azure SQL database.

 ### Mac OS